Track your order here

 91 -@@-5-Veronelli

-Barolo is the great red wine by definition, the jewel in the crown of Piedmontese winemaking, a symbol of elegance, balance, structure, longevity and an ambassador for Made in Italy excellence throughout the world.
-It is produced in 11 municipalities of the Langhe, an area with an ancient winemaking tradition, but its origins are rather recent.
-In fact, it was born during the 19th century thanks to the contribution of Count Camillo Benso di Cavour and the Marchioness Giulia Colbert Falletti, as well as the innovative enological knowledge of General Paolo Francesco Staglieno.
+Barolo is the great red wine, the jewel in the crown of Piedmontese winemaking, a symbol of elegance, balance, structure, longevity, and an ambassador for Made in Italy excellence worldwide.
+It is produced in 11 municipalities of the Barolo wine region, an area with an ancient winemaking tradition, but its origins are relatively recent.
+It was born during the 19th century thanks to the contribution of Count Camillo Benso di Cavour and the Marchioness Giulia Colbert Falletti, as well as the innovative enological knowledge of General Paolo Francesco Staglieno.
 It is said that King Carlo Alberto was its greatest admirer.
-And so from the close link between its characteristics and the tastes of the nobility in the 19th century, the saying "the King of wines, the wine of Kings" was born.
+From the close link between its characteristics and the tastes of the nobility in the 19th century, the saying "the King of wines, the wine of Kings" was born.

 The History of Barolo

-Given its intensity, tannicity and important structure, it is best served with tasty, traditional red meat dishes: roasts, braised meats and game.
-Alternatively, truffle dishes and very mature hard cheeses are also particularly suitable.
-Some elaborate dishes typical of the Cuneo area are also enhanced, including polenta with stew, jugged hare and various other stews.
+Given its intensity, tannicity, and essential structure, Barolo wine is best served with traditional red meat dishes: roasts, braised meats, and game.
+Alternatively, truffle dishes and very mature hard cheeses are particularly suitable.
+Some elaborate dishes typical of the Cuneo area are also enhanced, including polenta with stew, jugged hare, and other stews.

-The best Baroli, endowed with an ample richness and aromatic complexity, can also be enjoyed outside meals as meditation wines, possibly accompanied by dark chocolate, marrons glacè and paste di meliga, typical Piedmontese shortbread biscuits.
+The best Barolo wine, endowed with richness and aromatic complexity, can also be enjoyed outside meals as a meditation wine, possibly accompanied by dark chocolate, Barolo Chinato, marrons glacé, and paste di meliga, typical Piedmontese shortbread biscuits.

-The entire production has great ageing potential and can, in most cases, rest in the cellar for more than 15-20 years.
+The entire production has excellent ageing potential and can, in most cases, rest in the cellar for more than 15-20 years.
 Even though many bottles can be enjoyed as soon as they are released, a long period of ageing in the bottle will favour complete maturation, allowing the hardness to smooth out, the aromatic range to expand and the tannins to become more velvety and less incisive.
-The emotions one feels when drinking a good Barolo wine and, even better, a properly aged one, are unique and indescribable and we at Callmewine suggest this experience to anyone, offering a vast selection for sale online at excellent prices, each bottle accompanied by a description, a technical data sheet, practical recommendations and pairing suggestions.
+The emotions one feels when drinking a good Barolo wine and, even better, an adequately aged one are unique and indescribable, and we at Callmewine suggest this experience to anyone, offering a vast selection for sale online at excellent prices, each bottle accompanied.

 The Barolo DOCG Regulations